 - Green & Yellow Beans - we used both in this recipe for the colour contrast.
 Don't panic if you can only find green beans though, this salad will be just as tasty no matter what type of bean that you throw into it.
 You can try purple, snake, flat or even tinned beans such as butter beans or red kidney beans are great to use as a substitute.

-- Pine nuts - added for some crunch and earthiness, try cashews, almonds or pistachios as an alternative.
+- Pine nuts - added for some crunch and earthiness, try cashews, walnuts, almonds or pistachios as an alternative.
 Or if you want to keep it nut-free add your favourite seeds such as pepitas, sunflower or linseeds.

 - Fresh Mint - added here for its cooling, sweet aroma, try some fresh basil or dill instead.